jamiejessup/ArdourSceneManager/README.md

 ArdourSceneManager
 ==================

-Add Scene managament to Ardour with an External Program
+This program adds scene managament to Ardour externally so that different mixes from the same session can be interchanged at the click of a button.